poetmountain/Destinations/Guides/UserGuide.md

 ### Next Steps

-Now that you've had an overview of the major concepts in Destinations, please check out the [Examples projects](Examples) projects to see Destinations in action in UIKit and SwiftUI, or dive deep into the source [Documentation](https://poetmountain.github.io/Destinations/).
+Now that you've had an overview of the major concepts in Destinations, please check out the [Examples projects](../Examples/) to see Destinations in action in UIKit and SwiftUI, or dive deep into the source [Documentation](https://poetmountain.github.io/Destinations/).